 2.2.1 Species distribution models Our selection criteria for choosing an SDM algorithm was to have a method that generated probabilistic results (similar to Gravel et al. 2019), including both a probability of occurrence for a species in a specific site and the uncertainty associated with the prediction.
 These were crucial to obtaining a probabilistic version of the metaweb as they were used to create spatial variations in the localized interaction probabilities (see next section).
-One suitable method for this is Gradient Boosted Trees with a Gaussian maximum likelihood from the EvoTrees.jl Julia package (https://github.com/Evovest/EvoTrees.jl).
-This method returns a prediction for every site with an average value and a standard deviation, which we used as a measure of uncertainty to build a Normal distribution for the probability of occurrence of a given species at all sites (represented as probability distributions on Fig. 1).
+One suitable method for this is Gradient Boosted Trees with a Gaussian maximum likelihood estimator from the EvoTrees.jl Julia package (https://github.com/Evovest/EvoTrees.jl).
+This method returns a prediction for every site with an average value and a standard deviation, which we considered as a measure of uncertainty; specifically, the output of a Gaussian MLL BRT is the probability distribution of observing the positive (i.e., presence) class.
+We used the mean and standard deviation of the predicted outcome to build a Normal distribution for the probability of occurrence of a given species at each site (represented as probability distributions on Fig. 1).
 We trained models across the extent chosen for occurrences (longitudes 175°W to 45°W and latitudes 10°N to 90°N), then predicted species distributions only for Canada.
 We used the 2021 Census Boundary Files from Statistics Canada (Statistics Canada 2022) to set the boundaries for our predictions, which gave us 970,698 sites in total.
 Performance evaluation for the single species SDMs are available on GitHub.